Modern Slavery and Human Trafficking Statement

-The Human Resources team in general are responsible for making sure that all Company policies are fully compliant with UK employment legislation and that all policies are reviewed at least every two years.
-All policies are available to employees via the intranet or hard copy.
+The Human Resources team in general are responsible for making sure that all Company policies are fully compliant with UK & Republic of Ireland employment legislation and that all policies are reviewed at least every two years.
+All policies are available to employee via the intranet or hard copy.

 It will be the responsibility of the Human Resources Director to ensure that any concerns raised will be investigated and appropriate action or learning supported as required.

 This statement has been approved by the Managing Directors who will annually review and update.